Skip to content

 end

-and then in your spec_helper.rb file:
+and then in your spec_helper.rb file you must:

 require 'karafka/testing/rspec/helpers'